 Consider: “8 Small Changes That Can Transform Your Life.”

 8. Reconsider your commitments

-Juggling multiple activities is much more complex than focusing on one.
+Juggling multiple activities can be stressful.
 Simplify your schedule by reconsidering everything on your calendar.

 - Do I need to do this?